-Pursuant to the shareholders authorization dated June 26, 2018, the maximum aggregate number of ordinary shares, which may be is 9,672,382, provided that our board of directors may decide of new grant of options only under our current 2018 Stock Option Plan with a maximum aggregate of 2,990,546 ordinary shares that may be optioned and issued.
+Pursuant to the shareholders authorization dated June 1, 2021, the maximum aggregate number of ordinary shares, which may be is 1,136,370, provided that our board of directors may decide of new grant of options only under our current 2021 Stock Option Plan with a maximum aggregate of 568,185 ordinary shares that may be optioned and issued.
 Incentive Stock Options and Non-qualified stock options may be granted under the Stock Option Plans.
-As of the date of this Annual Report, 1,117,492 ordinary shares remain available under the current 2018 Stock Option Plan.
+As of the date of this Annual Report, 527,235 ordinary shares remain available under the current 2021 Stock Option Plan.

 Stock Options may be granted to any individual employed by us or by any affiliated company.
 Stock Options may also be granted to our Chairman, our general manager and to our deputy general managers.
-Incentive Stock Options granted to owners of shares possessing 10% or more of the total voting power in the Company will be subject to limitations on their exercise price and term.
+No stock option may be granted to a beneficiary holding more than 10% of our share capital.

 Our board of directors has the authority to administer and interpret the Stock Option Plans.
-Subject to the terms of the Stock Option Plans, our board of directors determines the recipients, the dates of grant, the exercise price of the stock options, the number of stock options to be granted and the terms and conditions of the stock options, including the length of their vesting period.
+Subject to the terms of the Stock Option Plans, our board of directors, or the Chief Executive Officer acting upon delegation of the board of directors, determines the recipients, the dates of grant, the exercise price of the stock options, the number of stock options to be granted and the terms and conditions of the stock options, including the length of their vesting period.
 Our board of directors is not required to grant stock options with vesting and exercise terms that are the same for every participant.
 The term of each stock option granted under the Stock Option Plans will generally be 10 years from the date of grant.
 Further, Stock Options will generally terminate on the earlier of when the beneficiary ceases to be an employee or the Company or upon certain transactions involving the Company.
-Under the 2015, 2016 and 2018 Stock Options Plans, in the event of a voluntary retirement of the beneficiary, the beneficiary will continue to benefit from the options which may be exercised according to the vesting schedule decided by the board during the grant of the corresponding options until their expiration date.
+Under the 2015, 2016, 2018 and 2021 Stock Options Plans, in the event of a voluntary retirement of the beneficiary, the beneficiary will continue to benefit from the options which may be exercised according to the vesting schedule decided by the board during the grant of the corresponding options until their expiration date.